 Studying abroad is an amazing experience.
 You'll learn even more outside of the classroom than in it.

 You'll be in a new country, meeting tons of people, mastering a new language, and exploring the world.
 Don't let your luggage be an added burden.
 Buy a travel backpack that will meet the needs of a student on the move.
-Make sure your backpack is carry-on-sized, front-loading, and lockable.
+Make sure your backpack is carry-on-sized, front-loading, has a good suspension system, and is lockable.

 In 2009, Jeremy and I (Fred) took a backpacking trip to Eastern Europe.
 Despite a ton of pre-trip research, we couldn't find a bag that we loved.
 After being disappointed by our luggage choices, we found that the perfect travel backpack didn't exist.
 So we made it.
-Three, actually, for three different packing styles.
+Today, Tortuga has a selection of perfect travel backpacks for different packing styles.